keskival/embodied-emulated-personas/chatbot-gym/README.md

 ## Output

-With `davinci-003` I get it to balance the pole angular speed to zero, but not quite managing to lift up the pole to upright position.
+With `davinci-003` it manages to get the pole to the upright position at least temporarily.
 Note that the first four controls are manually written prompt examples and don't correspond to the real Gym game:
 ```
 I am Sir Isaac Newton, the person who invented the laws of mechanics.
 Let me demonstrate how to balance a text-controlled cartpole.